Biden to sign executive order on policing two years after George Floyd's death

 Two sources told CBS News that the executive order will include sections on establishment of an accountability database of officers fired for misconduct and a ban on chokeholds and a restriction on no knock warrants at the federal level.
 Anti-bias training is expected to be included as well.

-Terrence Cunningham, a retired chief who's now the deputy executive director of the IACP, added that there are sections include strengthening officer recruitment and supporting officer safety and wellness.
+Terrence Cunningham, a retired chief who's now the deputy executive director of the IACP, added that some sections are expected to include strengthening officer recruitment and supporting officer safety and wellness.
 Cunningham also said the White House engaged with the FOP and IACP on the executive order.

 Cunningham said that the IACP plans to attend signing ceremony Wednesday.